The Elephant in the Blueprint

 Why the Zoo?

 I held the designer role at the zoo for over 10 years, and part of my job included exhibit design.
 The exhibit design process is divided into the animal and guest sides.
-The guest side consisted of a multidisciplinary team including multimedia (design), animal care staff, curators, horticulture, maintenance, and education, with a rotating list of leaders dependent on focus.
+The guest side consisted of a multidisciplinary team that included multimedia (design), animal care staff, curators, horticulture, maintenance, and education, with a rotating list of leaders dependent on focus.
 The animal side of the exhibit was usually outsourced to an architect, with input from some of the same zoo staff—mostly curatorial.
 While we attempted to bridge the animal and guest exhibit experience, the people and processes are primarily separate.

 While improving the guest experience was rewarding, I was more interested in enhancing the experiences the animals were having.
 As one does when curiosity piggybacks on an existential crisis, I decided to go back to graduate school (I kid, sorta)!